kiln/flourish-slider/README.md

 The height of the slider channel.
 Defaults to 15 if not supplied.

 #### `channelRadius`
 The radius of the corners of the channel.
-If it’s null then the channel is a rectangle without rounded corners.
-Defaults to null.
+Defaults to null, which means half the channelHeight, giving the channel rounded ends.

 #### `channelFill`
 The color of the channel.
 Defaults to `#eee`.
 The channel also be styled in CSS